Richard W. Higgins: Fatal accident

 Higgins was asked to take over a maintenance flight as stand-in for another pilot on duty.
 The German F-84F of Waffenschule der Luftwaffe 30 with registration BA-102 had logged only 103 flight hours and had been taken over by the Luftwaffe on November 13, 1956, from the USAF.
 Shortly after takeoff at 1049, the engine caught fire.
 Higgins turned right for a short pattern, which crossed parts of the city, not higher than 300 meters.
 Although he was advised to eject, he steered his descending jet downwind and into the right base of the pattern, steering it away from the town.
 He ejected at about 80 meters over the forest near Rothschwaige – 2 minutes and 18 seconds after leaving the runway - but due to the low-level eject, he died close to the crash site.
 The crash was the first accident with a German F-84F.
 The engine failure was caused by broken turbine blades in the fourth stage high-pressure compressor.

 Posthumous honors

 Ten days after the accident, Richard-Higgins-Straße in Fürstenfeldbruck was named after Captain Higgins.
 Higgins was promoted to major by the USAF.

 On April 5, 2000 Gebäude 227 (building 227) at Fürstenfeldbruck Air Base was named Captain Higgins Gebäude.
 His widow Elisabeth and daughter Blair attended the ceremony 43 years after his death.

 At Christmas 2002 an elementary school in Fürstenfeldbruck changed its name to "Richard-Higgins-Volksschule".
 The new name was approved by the Bavarian State Minister for Education and Cultural Affairs Monika Hohlmeier.

+Richard W. Higgins is listed by the German Air Force as one of its four role models - along with Ludger Hölker, Michael Giermeier and Jürgen Schumann.
+He is the only non-German role model listed.